Anirudh-65/RISCV_Tapeout_Program_SFAL_VSD/README.md

 <details>
 	<summary>Week 0 </summary>

-# Task - 1
+## Task - 1
 ```
-Uploaded a summary of the lecture shared in week 0 assignment.
+Uploaded a summary of the lecture shared in Week 0 assignment.
 Location is Week 0 folder.
 ```
-# Task - 2
+## Task - 2
  ```
 Firstly set up the Oracle Virtual Box and then Ubuntu.
 Finally, in Ubuntu made the installations of the following Tools: